Badgers and TB

 But a cull is not the answer and we are calling on the Government to put biosecurity and vaccination at the centre of efforts to tackle this disease rather than killing wild badgers.

 The scientific evidence demonstrates that culling is likely to be ineffective in fighting the disease and, worse still, risks making the problem even worse.
 We believe the emphasis should be to find a long-term solution and we are calling for the Government to end its policy of culling badgers.
-Culling is also proven to be an inhumane method of control, causing badgers a huge amount of suffering.

 This is a cattle problem, not a badger problem

 The control of Bovine TB in cattle should be the main focus of everyone’s efforts to control this problem.
 The evidence shows that badgers are not the cause of the spread of TB in cattle: the primary route of infection is via cow-to-cow contact.

 The Minister of State for Agriculture, Fisheries & Food announced in December 2018 that the badger cull has been “effective” in terms of the numbers of badgers culled over the specified area of land.
 However, we are still waiting for the promised peer-reviewed analysis of the bovine tuberculosis (bTB) incidence data in cattle.
 Robust evidence is still lacking to demonstrate that the badger cull is worth the loss of thousands of badgers and millions of pounds of public spending.

 Shropshire Wildlife Trust has been working on the issue of bTB and its links to badgers for several years.
 During this time we have:

 - First organisation in Shropshire to vaccinate badgers.
 There is now a 3 year badger vaccination programme on our land being condcuted by a dedicated team from Shropshire Badger Group.

 - Ran a 4 year vaccination programme on one of our nature reserves as a trial to determine the costs and practicality of vaccination